 During a phone conversation, I asked Sgt.
 Lupear how many homicide victims are actually found in the Mojave.
-Somewhat surprisingly, he replied, “On average we only find one or two per year,” commenting further that recreationists are most likely to find a murder victim in the open desert.
+To my surprise, he replied, “On average, we only find one or two per year,” commenting further that recreationists are most likely to find a murder victim in the open desert.
 He additionally mentioned that victims and their perpetrators are, in most cases, tied somehow to the location were the body is found.
-Hikers stumble upon the deceased occasionally, but more often than not bodies are discovered by off-highway vehicle (OHV) enthusiasts near a road of some kind.
-Consider that much of the Mojave Desert is within 3 miles of some type of thoroughfare, it is easy to imagine how one could go about such a repugnant task if deemed necessary.
-The reason is obvious—the deceased are dead weight so the quickest to dispose of a “package” is to transport the body to a somewhat secluded spot via a vehicle.
+Hikers stumble upon the deceased occasionally, but, more often than not, bodies are discovered by off-highway vehicle (OHV) enthusiasts near a road of some kind.
+Considering that much of the Mojave Desert is within three miles of some type of thoroughfare, it is easy to imagine how one could go about such a repugnant task if deemed necessary.
+The reason is obvious—the deceased are dead weight so the quickest way to dispose of a “package” is to transport the body to a somewhat secluded spot via a vehicle.
 On occasion, evidence suggests that the deceased are “dispatched” where originally found.
 In most cases, however, investigators determine that the unfortunate victim was slain elsewhere and transported to the spot with the body dumped, bagged, buried, burned or disposed of in some combination thereof.

-A wayward beagle from Newberry Springs rummaging along the I-40 returned to its owner with a severed human foot attached to a stub of a leg in September 2012.
+A wayward beagle from Newberry Springs, rummaging along the I-40, returned to its owner with a severed human foot attached to a stub of a leg in September 2012.
 The sheriff’s search of the highway revealed additional human remains, triggering a murder investigation.
-The burnt skeletal remains of an unidentified female victim were found in 2010 off Zzyzx Road, west of I-15 near Baker, CA. That same year the severed head of an unknown Hispanic teenage girl thought to be between 14 and 19 years old was found concealed in a backpack left on Lenwood Road west of I-15 in Barstow, CA.
+The burnt skeletal remains of an unidentified female victim were found in 2010 off Zzyzx Road, west of I-15 near Baker, CA. That same year the severed head of an unknown Hispanic teenage girl thought to be between fourteen and nineteen years old was found concealed in a backpack left on Lenwood Road west of I-15 in Barstow, CA.

-Studying the full-color digital reconstruction of her and other unfortunate victims like her, I was struck by how the images borrow the compositional conventions of a Renaissance portrait—in that the murder victim is pictured with a symbolic landscape behind them like so many portraits of noblemen and woman of this period.
+Studying the full-color digital reconstruction of her and other unfortunate victims like her, I was struck by how the images borrow the compositional conventions of a Renaissance portrait—in that the murder victim is pictured with a symbolic landscape behind them like so many portraits of noblemen and women of this period.
 In the Nipton representation, an endless expanse of creosote reaching into the far distance is the imagined place where this “Jane Doe” purportedly met her fate.
-What resounds most is that loved ones or even acquaintances have not bothered to identify this Jane Doe, or others like her, a sad fact that left me in a state of despondency and emptiness.
+What resounds most is that loved ones or even acquaintances have not bothered to identify this Jane Doe or others like her—a sad fact that left me in a state of despondency and emptiness.

 Senseless violence, the world calls it, but the Mojave knows otherwise.
 The Mojave knows, has always known, that the violence is not senseless, the disturbing acts that unfold on its sandy stage in fact make perfect sense.
 For that is the very nature of the place, to convey meaning, to show events in living color on a giant screen in bas-relief, to make it seem as if everything is happening for the first time, even if for some, it is the last, or simply the latest in an endless spiral of repetitive, nowhere acts. —Deanne Stillman, Twentynine Palms (2008)

-Donald Kueck, the ticking-time-bomb but resourceful hermit documented in Stillman’s third book Desert Reckoning is one such character.
-Kueck, known by local law enforcement as a solitary meth addict who squatted in a ramshackle trailer on the edge of Llano, CA, was depicted by Stillman as someone both sensitive of the desert animals that visited him daily, who enjoyed building and launching rockets but was equally highly capable of murder—confirmed when he shot down well-liked and respected Los Angeles County Deputy Sheriff Steve Sorensen multiple times with a .223 caliber assault rifle on August 2, 2003.
+Donald Kueck, the ticking-time-bomb but resourceful hermit documented in Stillman’s third book, Desert Reckoning, is one such character.
+Kueck, known by local law enforcement as a solitary meth addict who squatted in a ramshackle trailer on the edge of Llano, California, was depicted by Stillman as someone both sensitive of the desert animals that visited him daily, who enjoyed building and launching rockets but was equally highly capable of murder—confirmed when he shot down well-liked and respected Los Angeles County Deputy Sheriff Steve Sorensen firing at him multiple times with a .223 caliber assault rifle on August 2, 2003.
 Reports stated that Sorensen drew his weapon only after Kueck had shot him.
 Ominously, the two had a run-in nine years earlier after Sorensen had pulled Kueck over during a routine traffic stop.

-Stillman’s second book, Twentynine Palms, which took her 10 years to research and write outlines in painstaking detail the vicious rape and murder of Rosalie Ortega, a 20-year-old single mother, along with her friend and 15-year-old baby sitter, Mandi Scott plus the ensuing aftermath of this grisly event.
-Coincidentally, the crime took place on the same day that Sorenson was shot down by Kueck—August 2nd, but in 1991 in Twentynine Palms, California home to the largest marine base in the world.
-The convicted murderer, 29-year-old Valentine Underwood, a Marine lance corporal who had recently returned from the Gulf War, had brutally raped the both women and stabbed them each 33 times “because it was the killer’s favorite number.”
+Stillman’s second book, Twentynine Palms, which took her ten years to research and write,outlines in painstaking detail the vicious rape and murder of Rosalie Ortega, a twenty-year-old single mother, along with her friend and fifteen-year-old baby sitter, Mandi Scott, plus the ensuing aftermath of this grisly event.
+Coincidentally, the crime took place on the same day that Sorenson was shot down by Kueck—August 2nd, but in 1991 in Twentynine Palms, California—home to the largest marine base in the world.
+The convicted murderer, twenty-nine-year-old Valentine Underwood, a Marine lance corporal who had recently returned from the Gulf War, had brutally raped both women and stabbed them each thirty-three times “because it was the killer’s favorite number.”

 Stillman’s impassioned on-site research aided by her close relationship with the victim’s families—especially Mandy’s mother, Debie McMaster, who worked as a bartender in a popular Twentynine Palms bar frequented by local marines—ultimately resulted in a portrait of those who dwell in America’s margins.
 Following their inevitable arrival in the Mojave Desert, Stillman recounts the girls’ collision with Valentine Underwood, a Marine with a history of sexual assaults on women before he joined the Corps and while in it, including the rape of a sergeant major’s daughter six weeks before the rape and murder of Mandi and Rosie.
 The prior assaults were overlooked because he was a star on the Marine basketball team.
 But, as Stillman notes, it was a Marine investigator who helped break the case, along with San Bernardino County sheriff’s deputies and other witnesses.
 After a prolonged six-year trial, Underwood was finally convicted with “DNA evidence, bloody handprints, and a serious and fresh cut on his hand” that a trial witness had observed the day after the murders occurred.